A Strange Session --> August 22, 1967

 - 1961 ballad by r&b singer Adam Wade

-- earlier that year made #7 with "Take Good Care Of Her" which Elvis covered in 1973
+- Wade made #7 with "Take Good Care Of Her" earlier that year, which Elvis covered in 1973

 - Adam Wade - Tonight I Won't Be There

-- Elvis performed it at the "Clambake" after-party in April 1967
+- Presley had performed it at the "Clambake" after-party in April!

-- cut classic live version during small combo jams taped for 1968 NBC-TV Special
+- Elvis also cut classic live versions during small combo jams taped for 1968 NBC-TV Special

 Jimmy Reed - Baby What You Want Me To Do

-Instead, because of what happened, RCA's Felton Jarvis won a reprieve of sorts, and was assigned three straight Presley sessions in Nashville in September and October 1967 and January 1968, with some success.
+Instead, because of what happened, RCA's Felton Jarvis won a reprieve of sorts, and got assigned three straight Presley sessions in Nashville in September and October 1967 and January 1968, with some success.

 Enjoy!